caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 1. Click the `+` icon to add a new task
 2. Add the **Publish Pipeline Artifact** task
 3. Configure the name of the artifact if you want.
 I'll leave mine as default (`drop`)
 4. Enter `$(Build.ArtifactStagingDirectory)` as the path to publish.
-This is the directory that our build agents copied the json files in the previous step
+This is the directory where our build agents copied the ARM template in the previous step
 5. Click **Save & queue**
 2. Enter a save comment and click **Save and queue**
 3. Click the **build number** to the build summary